 Group Policy manages Windows devices through centralized rules set in Active Directory.
 It uses Group Policy Objects (GPOs) to apply settings for security, user restrictions, software deployment, and system configuration.

-Under the hood, GPOs apply via the Local Security Authority and registry edits every 90 minutes (give or take a coffee break).
+Under the hood, Windows processes Group Policy during startup and sign-in, then refreshes it periodically in the background.
+By default, Windows clients check for Group Policy changes every 90 minutes (give or take a coffee break).
+Some settings require startup or sign-in before they take effect.
 It’s all domain-based, which means if your machine can’t see the domain controller, it’s living off cached settings.
 Old-school?
 Sure.
 Effective?
 Absolutely — especially in tightly controlled on-prem environments.

 What is Microsoft Intune and how does it differ from Group Policy?

-Where Group Policy edits the registry directly, Intune uses Configuration Service Providers (CSPs) to manage device settings.
+Unlike Group Policy, Intune can manage enrolled devices without requiring direct connectivity to an on-premises domain controller.
+On Windows, many settings are delivered through Configuration Service Providers (CSPs), settings catalog policies, and related MDM workflows.
 Think of it as GPO’s cloud-native cousin: same goals but with a friendlier interface and broader reach.
 Intune integrates with other Microsoft 365 security and compliance services through the Intune admin center (formerly part of Microsoft Endpoint Manager).
+For a practical example, see how to deploy applications with Intune.

 So, while GPO is rooted in your LAN, Intune’s the one sending settings from the cloud — no VPN, no domain.